-A repeating clicking sound is usually the first sign you notice when you have a waterlogged pressure tank.
-This sound comes in every time you’re utilizing water inside your home.
+A repeating clicking sound is usually the first sign you’ll notice when you have a waterlogged pressure tank.
+The sound would start every time you’re using water in the house.

-The pressure switch has contacts that should either be opened or closed.
-Opened means no electricity moving since the contacts don’t touch while closed indicates the contacts touching hence send electricity to the pump to complete a circuit.
+The pressure switch has contacts that could either be opened or closed.
+Opened means no electricity flowing since the contacts don’t touch.
+Closed indicates that the contacts are touching, so they send electricity to the pump to complete a circuit.

 The amount of air and water inside the tank regulates when these contacts should open or close.
 However, when the tank becomes waterlogged, the pressure isn’t controlled anymore, leading to the pressure switch turning on/off rapidly.

-For a pressure tank to work as intended, it should contain more air than water.
-There is usually a rubber/air bladder inside the tank placed strategically to contain the water and maintain its level.
+For a pressure tank to work as intended, it should contain more air than water (ideally, 70% air and 30% water).
+Inside the tank, there’s usually a rubber air bladder placed strategically to contain the water and maintain its level.

-With this technology, you can always hear a hollow sound when you knock on the side of your pressure tank.
-But sometimes, it won’t sound empty when you knock on it, meaning that a tank is waterlogged.
+With this technology, you will hear a hollow sound when you knock on the top side of your pressure tank.
+But when the rubber is ruptured or punctured, it won’t sound empty when you knock on it, meaning that it’s waterlogged.

-Perhaps your pressure tank uses water treatment equipment to keep the water quality you’re getting in your home up to standard.
-This treatment device needs a specific water flow rate to be lifted to allow proper cleaning.
+Perhaps your pressure tank uses water treatment equipment to keep the water quality up to a standard.
+The filtration media of water treatment devices usually need a specific water flow rate to be lifted up to allow proper cleaning during regeneration cycles.

-However, the waterlogged tank hinders the flow rate, so the water treatment device doesn’t get properly cleaned, leading to poor water quality.
+However, a waterlogged tank hinders the flow rate, so the water treatment device doesn’t get properly cleaned, leading to poor water quality.

-The water pump repeatedly turning on/off isn’t suitable for the motor since it’s being overworked.
-It can quickly burn out, which can only mean no water for your home usage.
+The water pump repeatedly turning on/off is bad for the motor since it’s being overworked.
+This can cause the motor to quickly burn out, which means no water for home usage.

-As mentioned before, a waterlogged tank cannot regulate the pressure correctly.
+As earlier mentioned, a waterlogged tank can’t regulate the pressure correctly.
 You’ll experience the water pressure fluctuating, especially when taking a shower.

-Sometimes, the water comes out with full or intense pressure initially but suddenly turns low.
-The water can even die out for a few seconds before returning with low pressure.
+Sometimes, the water initially comes out with full or intense pressure, but then the pressure suddenly drops.
+The trickle of water can even die out for a few seconds before returning with low pressure.

-A pressure gauge has a needle that travels between your cut-in and cut-off pressures when using water in your home.
+A pressure gauge has a needle that travels between your cut-in and cut-off pressures when you’re using water at home.
 Both the cut-in and cut-off pressures are set in advance.

 In most instances, you’ll set the pressure gauge cut in at 40psi (40 pounds per square inch) and the cut off at 60psi.
 The needle should travel between these two readings smoothly without jumping around.

 But in a waterlogged tank, you’ll notice the needle bouncing back and forth, providing inaccurate readings.
-That’s because the pressure isn’t being appropriately regulated.
+That’s because the pressure isn’t being regulated appropriately.

-Here is a step-by-step guide on how to fix a waterlogged tank.
+Step-by-Step guide to fixing a waterlogged pressure tank.

-Turning off the power supply to the pressure tank is a precautionary step you should take before anything else.
-You don’t want to get injured in the process.
+Turning off the power supply to the pressure tank is a precautionary step you should take to prevent injuries or accident.

 To cut the power supply, find and turn off the circuit switch.

-Before opening the valve, ensure you direct the hose to where you want this water to go to avoid watering the whole place.
+– Before opening the valve, ensure you direct the hose to where you want this water to go in order not to flood the whole place.

 Close the valve once you’ve drained all the water from the tank.
 Then, see if your pressure tank has air-volume equipment attached to it.